 Dear Dr. B,

-I’ve heard that you overcome negativity by speaking the truth instead.
+I’m wondering how to combat negative thoughts and overcome negativity by speaking the truth instead.
 Do you have any practical applications for how to put that into practice?

 Nagged by the Negative